crego-tech/crego-ui-kit/README.md

 ## Styling

-This package requires Tailwind CSS to be configured in your project :
+This package requires Tailwind CSS to be configured in your project.

-### Use the Tailwind Plugin
+### Tailwind CSS v3

 Add the UI kit's Tailwind plugin to your `tailwind.config.js`: